input-output-hk/marlowe-cardano/doc/marlowe/tutorials/migrating.rst

    evaluated statically if we extend the ``When`` construct to support “many of many” inputs.

-Inclusion of SlotIntervals
+Inclusion of TimeIntervals
 --------------------------

-The EUTxO specification provides validation scripts with slot-intervals instead of with slot numbers.
+The EUTxO specification provides validation scripts with time-intervals instead of with slot numbers.
 This is to promote determinism in validation scripts.
-Nevertheless, we have kept the timeout of ``When`` (the only timeout) as a slot number.
-The way we deal with slot-intervals is by requiring that the interval of a transaction does not include any timeout over which the semantics has to make a choice.
-For example: if a timeout is 10, a transaction with interval 5-15 will fail with ``AmbiguousSlotInterval``.
-Participants would have to issue a transaction with interval 5-9 or 10-15 (or both).
+Nevertheless, we have kept the timeout of ``When`` (the only timeout) as a single timestamp even though it is now represented using POSIX time.
+The way we deal with time-intervals is by requiring that the interval of a transaction does not include any timeout over which the semantics has to make a choice.
+For example: if a timeout is noon of the 3rd of January, a transaction with interval 2nd of January to 4th of January will fail with ``AmbiguousTimeInterval``.
+Participants would have to issue a transaction with interval from 2nd of January till one second before noon or one from noon on the 3rd of January to the 4th (or both).

-Nevertheless, for ``Values``, we provide the two constructs ``SlotIntervalStart`` and ``SlotIntervalEnd``.
-An alternative to consider would be to modify the semantics so that Values are non-deterministic, that way we could include a ``CurrentSlot`` construct and just invalidate transactions that are ambiguous, but this would complicate the semantics and make them less predictable.
+Nevertheless, for ``Values``, we provide the two constructs ``TimeIntervalStart`` and ``TimeIntervalEnd``.
+An alternative to consider would be to modify the semantics so that Values are non-deterministic, that way we could include a ``CurrentTime`` construct and just invalidate transactions that are ambiguous, but this would complicate the semantics and make them less predictable.